axismaps/bcworkshop-collect/README.md

 ```

 ## tiles.js
+The bcWorkshop map uses Mapbox tiles.
 To add your own tiles to the map, create a file called tiles.js with the contents:
 ```
 var tileAddress = 'https://{s}.<tile-server>/{z}/{x}/{y}.png?<parameters>';
 ```